 In 2017, Maya Wiley founded the Digital Equity Laboratory (DEL), an applied research workshop at the New School focused on digital equity issues in New York City.
 New School students were able to work with groups including Silicon Harlem, the Red Hook Initiative, and the Mayor’s Office of the Chief Technology Officer, to understand and iterate solutions around persistent, structural digital inequities, working alongside community advocates, practitioners, and policymakers.

-Building on the success of the workshop in 2018 Greta Byrum joined Maya Wiley to launch the Laboratory as a research hub.
-DEL’s mission was to uncover and address structural inequities that persist and evolve as technology transforms our cultural, social, and political systems.
-From January 2018-December 2019, the Lab engaged in projects designed to build digital equity and justice through applied research, policy strategy, and convening power.
-The work of the DEL was grounded by working principles - technology for equity; digital access, health and safety; collective agency and self determination; and building for the future.
+Building on the success of the workshop, Greta Byrum joined Maya Wiley to launch the Laboratory as a research hub in January 2018, with a mission to uncover and address structural inequities that persist and evolve as technology transforms our cultural, social, and political systems.
+From January 2018-January 2020, DEL operated as a New School research hub, leading projects designed to build digital equity and justice through applied research, policy strategy, and convening power.
+DEL's working principles comprise: technology for equity; digital access, health and safety; collective agency and self determination; and building for the future.
 You can read more about these principles below.

 The People’s Internet is a collaboration among the Allied Media Projects’ Community Tech NY (CTNY) project, the Hudson Valley’s Radio Kingston, and the Southern Connected Communities Project and the Clearfork Community Institute in rural Tennessee.
-The People’s Internet is led by PI Greta Byrum with New School Anthropology professor Shannon Mattern and New School Media Studies Associate Ever Bussey.
+The People’s Internet is led by PI Greta Byrum with New School Anthropology professor Shannon Mattern, Parsons faculty Erica Kermani, and New School Media Studies Associate Ever Bussey.
 Greta Byrum and CTNY are also working with THE POINT CDC in the South Bronx to expand Free Hunts Point WiFi to meet demand support mutual aid efforts during the COVID-19 pandemic.

 A Thank You to Our Funders:

-As we move to officially sunset the Digital Equity Laboratory as a university laboratory, we want to take this opportunity to thank our funders.
-Your support has allowed us to produce work and build relationships that will have a long-lasting impact within the digital rights and digital equity ecosystem in New York City and beyond.
+Many thanks to our funders, whose support has allowed us to produce work and build relationships that will have a long-lasting impact within the digital rights and digital equity ecosystem in New York City and beyond.
 To the Robert Wood Johnson Foundation, the New York Community Trust Census Equity Fund, the Mayor's Office of the CTO, the Open Society Foundations, the Mozilla Foundation, and The Ford Foundation -- thank you for the trust you have placed in us to make a difference and build a foundation of research on Digital Equity that we hope will serve the work of scholars, practitioners, advocates, and policymakers seeking to create a more just and equitable digital future.

 Greta Byrum leads the New School's Digital Equity work and is Co-Director of the Community Tech NY (CTNY) project, leading equitable community wireless projects with The New School and local partners.
 Greta reimagines the way we design, build, control, and govern communications systems.
 She builds digital justice through applied research, community broadband projects, and policy strategy.
-As co-director of the Digital Equity Laboratory along with Maya Wiley from 2018 until early 2020, she led initiatives preparing libraries and CBOs for the first digital census; building the equity component of NYC's groundbreaking 2020 Internet Master Plan; and reporting on the privacy practices of NYC's internet services providers.
+As co-director of the Digital Equity Laboratory along with Maya Wiley, she has led initiatives preparing libraries and CBOs for the first digital census; building the equity component of NYC's groundbreaking 2020 Internet Master Plan; and reporting on the privacy practices of NYC's internet services providers.

-With CTNY, Greta is now leading equitable community internet projects in rural Tennessee, the Hudson Valley, the South Bronx, and Los Angeles.
+With CTNY and The New School, Greta is now leading equitable community internet projects in rural Tennessee, the Hudson Valley, the South Bronx, and Los Angeles.
 Previously, she founded and led the Resilient Communities program at New America, where she developed and led Resilient Networks NYC, an initiative bringing training, tools, and equipment for storm-hardened mesh WiFi to five neighborhoods in NYC's flood plains.
 Greta is a poet and a low-power FM microbroadcaster.
 She serves on the board of the Metropolitan New York Library Council, and was a 2017 Harvard Loeb Fellow.

 Maya Wiley is a nationally renowned expert on racial justice and equity.
 Prior to her work at The New School, Maya served as Counsel to the Mayor of the City of New York from 2014-2016, where she led efforts to expand affordable broadband access and advance human rights and gender equity.
 In this work, she supported efforts to scale up community-based models of resilient digital infrastructure that had proved essential during Hurricane Sandy.
 She has also been an advisor to the City of Detroit in the development of a digital equity strategy.
 Ms. Wiley has litigated, lobbied the U.S. Congress, and developed programs to transform structural racism in the United States and South Africa.